This contest is closed for entries until next year.

 Whether you have a romantic comedy or an action-comedy blockbuster, we want to read your script.
 Big or small, we’re looking for smart feature film screenplays with strong command of the craft, lots of heart and original comedic voices.
 All entries are eligible for optional feedback from a studio-trained professional reader.
+Rules and eligibility.

 1st Place Feature